 Energy and Carbon

-The University of Birmingham is dedicated to reaching Net Zero Carbon Emissions for Scopes 1 and 2 by 2035 and Scope 3 by 2045, against a 20/21 baseline.
+The University of Birmingham is dedicated to reaching Net Zero Carbon Emissions for Scope 1 and 2 by 2035 and for Scope 3 by 2045 as part of our commitment to developing sustainable, smart campuses and ways of working.

 James Sharman